 Saturday, August 9, 2014

 ADHD?
-How to GET & STAY Organized for the New School Year
+How to GET & STAY Organized Throughout the School Year

 Children and teens with even mild symptoms of ADHD will often struggle with organizing their time, their possessions and their activities.
 These students do need the help of parents and teachers who can provide the needed structure, tips and strategies to get and stay organized for the entire school year.
 This might involve helping a child or student create or access task lists, homework forms with check boxes, a book for assignments and other tools.
 However, even more parental or teacher assistance may be required if a student is severely affected by ADHD.